 - It is non-controversial and does not raise issues of concern to other Federal agencies;

-- It is targeted to solicit opinions from respondents who have experience with the program or will have such experience in the near future;
+- It is targeted to solicit opinions from respondents who have experience with the program or will have experience with the program in the near future;

-- It gathers information intended to be used internally only for general service improvement and program management purposes and not intended for release outside of the OCC (if released, the OCC must indicate the qualitative nature of the information);
+- It gathers information intended to be used internally only for general service improvement and program management purposes and not intended for release outside of the OCC;

-- It gathers information that will yield qualitative information and will not be designed or expected to yield statistically reliable results or used to reach general conclusions about the population of study.
+- It gathers information that will yield qualitative information and will not be designed or expected to yield statistically reliable results or used to reach general conclusions about the surveyed population; and

-Feedback collected provides useful information, but it does not yield data that can be attributed to the overall population.
-This type of generic clearance for qualitative information will not be used for quantitative information collections.
+- Feedback collected provides useful information, but it does not yield data that can be attributed to the overall population.

 Comments: Comments submitted in response to this notice will be summarized and included in the request for OMB approval.
 All comments will become a matter of public record.
 Comments are invited on: